Skip to content

 contains_any_of(codelist) πŸ”—

-Returns true if any of the codes in the codelist occur in the multi code field.
-As with the contains(code) method, the codelist can be a mixture of clinical codes and string prefixes, so e.g. this would work:
+Check if any of the codes in codelist occur in the multi code field and return the result as a boolean series.
+As with the contains(code) method, the codelist can be a mixture of clinical codes and string prefixes, as seen in the example below.

 all_diagnoses.contains([ICD10Code("N170"), "N17"])